 Use peppermint essential oils.
 Put it in an essential oil diffusor or wear it as a fragrance.
 Drink peppermint tea before meals.
 Studies have been shown that smelling peppermint throughout the day will reduce the number of calories a person consumes.

 Eat spicy foods.
-Throw some tobacco on your meal and boost your metabolism and create a small thermogenic response, to trigger fat burning.
+Throw some tobasco on your meal and boost your metabolism and create a small thermogenic response, to trigger fat burning.

-Drink Match green tea.
+Drink Matcha green tea.
 Green tea and especially match contains ECG, or Epigallocatechin gallate, which is a catechin.
-Consistent use of ECG has be shown to have a positive effects for cardiovascular and metabolic health.
+Consistent use of ECG has be shown to have a positive effect on cardiovascular and metabolic health.

-Have a table spoon of apple cider vinegar 30 minutes before each meal.
+Have a tablespoon of apple cider vinegar 30 minutes before each meal.
 Putting acidic acid into your body before consuming a meal will reduce the overall glycemic index of the meal, thus your insulin will not spike as much and your blood sugar levels are better regulated.
-Consistent use of apple cider vinegar has been proven to reduce the number of calories consumed throughout a day.
+Consistent use of apple cider vinegar has been proven to reduce the number of calories consumed throughout the day.